-Simon and Claire welcome you to their home at Post Office House in Belford, a AA Four-Star Gold bed and breakfast.
-Post Office House has been extensively refurbished into a quality accommodation establishment, where guests can experience comfort and relaxation in our elegant Grade II Listed Victorian home.
+Simon and Claire welcome you to their home at Post Office House in Belford, a AA Four-Star Gold Bed and Breakfast.
+Post Office House was extensively refurbished into a high quality accommodation establishment in 2016, where guests can experience comfort and relaxation in our elegant Grade II Listed Victorian home.

 We are ideally located between Alnwick and Berwick-upon-Tweed and a couple of minutes drive off the A1.
 The stunning coastline and sandy beaches of Bamburgh and Budle Bay are within a ten minute drive.
 The award-winning Embleton beach and Dunstanburgh Castle are 15 miles away.
 Belford is perfectly situated to explore the extensive and diverse range of attractions Northumberland has to offer, including the Holy Island of Lindisfarne, Farne Islands, Cheviot Hills and the many famous castles such as Alnwick, Bamburgh, Dunstanburgh and Chillingham (just to name a few!)
 The Scottish Borders are only 15 miles from us and Edinburgh a 40 minute journey by train.